Committed to our customers

 Executive Vice President, Chief Financial & Investment Officer

-Katie Patrick is Executive Vice President, Chief Financial & Investment Officer for ATCO Ltd.
+Katie Patrick is Executive Vice President, Chief Financial & Investment Officer, ATCO Ltd. and Executive Vice President & Chief Financial Officer, Canadian Utilities Limited.

-Appointed to this role in 2021, she is responsible to development and stewardship of the long-term, investment-focused growth strategy for the ATCO group of companies.
-She also has direct accountability for important ATCO investments including Neltume Ports and ASHCOR.
+In this position.
+Ms. Patrick is responsible for the development and stewardship of the long-term, investment-focused growth strategy for the ATCO group of companies.
+Working closely with financial leaders from ATCO businesses, she oversees the corporate financial function, including the controller’s office, investor relations, treasury, risk management and audit, as well as sustainability.
+Additionally, she has direct accountability for important ATCO investments including Neltume Ports and Ashcor.

 Ms. Patrick began her career in investment banking in New York, later holding a variety of management and leadership positions in the legal, financial and agribusiness sectors in Canada and the United States.
 Prior to joining ATCO, she held positions at Bunge, Viterra, RBC and Lehman Brothers.